wendrillaksenow/pausingInformation/readme.md

     * This fault only occurs the first time you deselect a checkbox, deactivate a toggle button or deselect a list item with the Spacebar or Control+Spacebar.
     * To be sure, you can use the NVDA+Tab shortcut to have the information repeated by NVDA.
 In this case, the status will be announced correctly.
 * In some types of menus, such as those in Thunderbird, the reading is a little strange.
 The information “submenu” is announced several times, even when it is not necessary.
 In these cases, until a solution to this problem is found, it is recommended to temporarily disable the add-on via the shortcut key when navigating through Thunderbird menus and other similar menus.

-## Future Development
+* In some types of dialog boxes that do not have an associated title, their content is not automatically read by the extra.
+* The announcement of active windows, in certain cases, causes this information to be announced incorrectly, for example, when opening a combo box with the Alt+Down Arrow shortcut or when opening a context menu such as the one in Google Chrome.

+## Integration with DeltaTalk

-This add-on was created as a prototype.
-When the DeltaTalk synthesizer add-on for NVDA is fully developed, the functionality of this prototype will be included as part of the add-on.
+The DeltaTalk synthesizer in dedicated format for NVDA is already fully developed, so the functionality of this add-on has been integrated into the synthesizer as a module called “Virtual Vision Mode”.
+So this will be the last independent version of this add-on.

-Special thanks to Chat GPT for his exhaustive collaboration in the development of this prototype, and also to Claude for his help with the additional tweaks that greatly improved the functionality.
+Special thanks to Chat GPT for his exhaustive collaboration in the development of this add-on as an initial prototype, and also to Claude for his help with the additional tweaks that greatly improved the functionality, and to Groc for his help in fixing the last few bugs before the latest version was released.

+Special thanks also to all the people who tried out this prototype and contributed with error reports and very valuable suggestions.

 ## Change history

+### Version 0.5

+* The “internal_link” status (which identifies links to the same page) has been added to the list of states to be announced.
+* A few more controls have also been added to the list of control types to be announced.
+* A logic has been created that checks for the presence of the old version of the add-on and removes it before installing this new version.
+* The add-on is now available in the NVDA add-ons store.
+Just search for “Pausing Information”.
+* Fixed an issue where Settings for the custom message extension level were lost when NVDA was restarted or when its language was changed.
+* The code of the add-on has been simplified and unnecessary and repeated parts have been removed to make it easier to maintain.
+* The add-on functionality has been integrated into DeltaTalk as “Virtual Vision Mode”, so this will be the last stand-alone version.

 ### Version 1.4